Sarah Urist Green

 Sarah Urist Green (née Urist; born October 3, 1979) is an American art museum curator, author, and creator and host of PBS Digital Studios program The Art Assignment and Ours Poetica.
 Green spent seven years curating exhibitions at the Indianapolis Museum of Art, and has freelanced as a curator for other institutions.
+She now serves as the artistic director for Monumental Gestures, an Indianapolis-based art initiative.
 She is married to author John Green, who serves as an executive producer for The Art Assignment and Ours Poetica.

 Early life and education

 Green is originally from Washington, D.C., and grew up in Birmingham, Alabama.
 She attended Indian Springs School outside of Birmingham at the same time as her future husband John Green, though they did not become friends until they became reacquainted in the early 2000s.
 She earned a bachelor's degree from Northwestern University.
-Green moved to the Upper West Side in New York City in 2005 with her then-fiancée John Green while she earned her master's degree in art history from Columbia University.
+Green moved to the Upper West Side in New York City in 2005 with her then-fiancé John Green while she earned her master's degree in art history from Columbia University.